 The AMA devised a 3-year curriculum including two 6-month lecture sessions, a 3-month dissection laboratory, and a 6-month session of “hospital attendance.”

 Dr. William Osler created the first medical residency.
 By the 1930s, MDs were required to complete a 1-year internship following completion of medical school.

 MD programs continued to evolve over the years into the current 4-year programs offered at 141 medical schools in the US today.
-There are also 17 Canadian medical schools which have MD programs today.
+There are 17 Canadian medical schools that have MD programs today.

 History of Osteopathic Medicine and the DO Degree

-- A 4-year college degree is required prior to both MD and DO medical school.
+- A 4-year college degree is required before both MD and DO medical school.

 - Prereqs vary by school but include physics, biology, general chemistry, organic chemistry, biochemistry, statistics or calculus, and English.

 - Applicants are required to take the MCAT.